AlexandrosFerles/DeepSpeech/README.md

 # Μembers

-This work was completed with the contribution of [Anastasios Lamproudis](https://github.com/TLampr) and [Laonidas Valavanis](https://github.com/valavanisleonidas) whom I deeply thank.
+This work was completed with the contribution of [Anastasios Lamproudis](https://github.com/TLampr) and [Leonidas Valavanis](https://github.com/valavanisleonidas) whom I deeply thank.